moodboom/rad-scripts/README.md

   stash, pull --rebase, stash pop, determine "next" version, stamp, commit, tag, push, publish

+git-sync will drop you back to the command line on any conflicts.
+Automating this workflow can save hours.

 All commands:

 * rad [command]              > show available commands, can also be used to run commands if provided